 This incredible line up have won many awards and accolades between them, but are specifically Forward Prizes For Poetry 2023 winners.
 Forward Arts Foundation are our partners this this event.
 We’re setting the bar high for all things poetry and spoken word for the rest of the year.

 We hope you’re not too intimidated because along side these greats is the public open mic.
 Open mic names are chosen by names drawn from a hat at random.
 Everyone is welcome to add their name to the hat.

-The first person to win a televised poetry slam in the UK, a year later she won the World Slam Championships.
+Kat Francois was the first person to win a televised poetry slam in the UK, a year later she won the World Slam Championships.
 As a playwright, Kat has written and performed two internationally staged solo plays, and two comedy shows.

 Raising Lazarus, Kat’s play dealing with the experiences of Caribbean soldiers in World War One, continues to tour globally to critical acclaim, and formed part of the WW1 centenary and featured at Imperial War Museum.

 Kat has worked with young people for many years, as a youth worker, PHSE Facilitator, also teaching dance, drama, creative writing, poetry and performance skills and school slams.
 She is an established playwright and director of youth theatre, devising and directing plays for theatres including Theatre Royal Stratford East, Roundhouse Camden, Lyric Theatre Hammersmith.
 She provides youth and adult coaching in creative writing and performance, as well as Life Coaching through the creative process.

 Kat continues to teach and perform globally, currently pushing her art form through movement and hula hoop.
 Her short story, Indigo Waters, is featured in Hidden Realms, Short Stories, published by Flame Tree Publishing.